Booth notebook

 Listen for

 Listen for how the lead line, horns or keys, and the rhythm section keep trading weight instead of sitting in fixed roles.
-Notice how it hands the weight to What? by A Tribe Called Quest off The Low End Theory (1991) instead of crowding the next move.
+Notice how it hands the weight to All Systems Go (Edit) by Donna Summer off The Ultimate Collection: To Dance (2016) instead of crowding the next move.

 03later